-- Tape down or remove any electrical cords or wires. - Remove all throw rugs and small items from the floor. - Keep your pets in another area of the house until you get settled after surgery. - Have someone move your furniture to allow you more space to walk. - It may be recommended to move your bed downstairs.
+- Tape down or remove any electrical cords or wires. - Remove all throw rugs and small items from the floor to prevent tripping. - Keep your pets in another area of the house until you get settled after surgery. - Have someone move your furniture to allow you more space to walk. - It may be recommended to move your bed downstairs.